Scott Hutcheson, PhD

 His formal training includes the PhD in Robotics from Carnegie Mellon University, MS in Manufacturing Systems Engineering from Stanford University, and BS in Electrical Engineering from Purdue.
 At Purdue, Prof Voyles studies infrastructure tools for self-adaptation in real-time and embedded systems.
 He also directs research in miniature robotics for search and rescue, including small crawling ground robots for penetration into rubble, hybrid serpentine robots for moving over rubble, and high-precision UAVs for inspecting rubble and structures from the air.

-Dr. Brittany Newell is an assistant professor at Purdue University in the Purdue Polytechnic Institute School of Engineering Technology.
+Dr. Brittany Newell is an associate professor at Purdue University in the Purdue Polytechnic Institute School of Engineering Technology.
 Brittany received her B.S. in Biomedical Engineering from Purdue University and her M.S. and Ph.D. in Agricultural and Biological Engineering from Purdue University.
 She then worked in industry from 2013-2015 before joining the Purdue faculty.
 Brittany completed her Ph.D. work in the field of electroactive polymers for industry applications.
 She is expanding upon this research to include manufacturing techniques along with development of dielectric electroactive polymer devices.